 It’s here now.
 Enterprising young directors heard that call, and they responded.
 Whatever remained of that artistic abstract, known as the fourth wall, is now coming down.
 These young and ambitious directors now force their actors to engage in the ultimate form of reality by relieving themselves on camera to indulge our desire for this ultimate form of reality.

 Today, I realized that if a director asked me, twenty years ago, how far they should go to depict reality, I might have told them I’m all for injecting a sense of reality in various entertainment vehicles, and I might have encouraged them to pop whatever bubble they could find.
 I would’ve kept that advice general, of course, as I don’t know what I’m talking about when it comes to making visual productions, and I don’t know how to depict reality on screen.
 If that director then asked me what I thought an audience might think of seeing their favorite character squat on a commode, I would’ve told them that that’s probably a step too far.
 If they asked me if I thought hearing a character’s water hit the water might help audiences relate to their character better, I would’ve said, “No, I think most people accept the fact that the characters these actors are portraying are human, and while there are some elements you can introduce to provide some hyper reality on a cases by case basis, the idea that one uses the facilities is better left assumed.
 I also don’t think seeing or hearing bodily functions, add to that sense of association or cements that bond any further.”
 It turns out some modern directors decided that I was wrong.
 When they depict a character vomit now, it’s not enough for them to provide the audio of the act or show the convulsions a body goes through in the act of vomiting.
 In the king of the mountain mentality of depicting reality, these directors decided that we need to see the chunks and fluid flow from the mouth.
-We can only guess that these ambitious directions heard the 24 joke, and they decided to heed the call and add all sorts of bodily functions to address these complaints.
+We can only guess that these ambitious directions heard the 24 joke, and they decided to heed the call that we need to see bodily functions if we are going to accept it as real.
 We’re not at the point, yet, where we demand to see waste move out of the body before we accept the fact it’s truly happening, but recent evidence suggests we’re probably not too far away.

 Go to Your Room